OpenNTI/nti.dataserver/docs/content-anchoring.rst

 	abstract class NTIContentAnchor {
-		string anchor_dom_id;    //dom id of the anchoring node string anchor_tag_name; //tagname of the anchoring node }
+		string anchor_dom_id;    //dom id of the anchoring node string anchor_tag_name; //tagname of the anchoring node string type; //The type/kind of anchor this is being used for }

 .. note::